Oleksii-Kriuckov/Game-Minesweeper-/README.md

 # Game-Minesweeper-
 implementation of the game Minesweeper

-In this version, when the left mouse button is pressed, if the cell is empty, all adjacent cells are opened
+Rules:
+The left mouse button opens the cell, and the right mouse button sets the checkbox - the possible location of the mine.
+The number inside the cell indicates a quantity of mines in the adjacent cells.
+The player wins if all unoccupied cells are open and all the flags are set.